CodosaurusLLC/CodosaurusLLC.github.io/speaking/talks.md

 - **Breaking into conference speaking**
 (title: "You Wanna Say Somethin'?").&nbsp;
 This includes things like
-why you might want to talk at a conference, how to find the conferences, how to apply to speak at them, and a few basic public speaking tips.
+why you might want to talk at a conference (or not), how to find and choose the conferences, apply to speak at them, track your applications, and a few basic public speaking tips.

 - **[Genaver](https://github.com/CodosaurusLLC/Genaver){:target="_new"}**
-(title: "Genaver: A Tool for Multi-Talking").&nbsp;
+(title: "Multi-Talking (not a typo!) with Genaver!").&nbsp;
 Genaver is a tool I have created that lets me quickly and easily generate a version of a presentation